AST SpaceMobile: History

 In January 2024, AST SpaceMobile announced a new partnership with Google and AT&T to collaborate on product development, testing, and implementation plans for bringing satellite connectivity to Android smartphones.

 In May 2024, the company announced a $100 million partnership with Verizon to expand coverage to more remote parts of the United States, beyond the reach of a land-based network.

 On August 21, 2024, after the company confirmed its first commercial satellite launch in early September, AST SpaceMobile stock price jumped to $38.60 per share, or around 1,800% compared to record lows of $1.97 per share on April 2, 2024.
 As a result, the company's market cap exceeded $8 billion in August 2024.
-On December 9, 2024, AST SpaceMobile announced a commercial contract to provide space-based cellular broadband connectivity to Vodafone in Europe and Africa, as well as Vodafone’s partners, through 2034; making a first test mobile video call with a standard smartphone the following month.
+On December 9, 2024, AST SpaceMobile announced a commercial contract to provide space-based cellular broadband connectivity to Vodafone in Europe and Africa, as well as Vodafone's partners, through 2034; making a first test mobile video call with a standard smartphone the following month.

-Technical milestones
+In December 2024, SpaceNews named AST SpaceMobile "Emerging Space Company of the Year" at its annual Icon Awards.

+As of Q2 2025, AST SpaceMobile has raised over US$2 billion.

+Time Magazine included the company's BlueBird satellite design in its Best Inventions list in 2025, and Fast Company recognized CEO Abel Avellan among its Visionaries of the Year.

+In mid-October 2025, AST SpaceMobile shipped its first next-generation BlueBird Block 2 satellite, FM1 (designated BlueBird-6), to India for launch preparations.

+Following delivery, AST SpaceMobile prepared FM1 for a target launch date in December 2025.

+On October 29, 2025, AST SpaceMobile announced a 10-year agreement with stc group that includes a $175 million prepayment commitment to support direct-to-device services in Saudi Arabia and selected regional markets.

+ISRO's LVM3 successfully launched the BlueBird Block-2 satellite into low Earth orbit on December 24, 2025, lifting off from Sriharikota at 8:55 a.m. and deploying the satellite 15 minutes later.

+BlueWalker satellites

 BlueWalker 1

 BlueWalker 1, the first satellite of AST & Science LLC, was launched on April 1, 2019, from the Satish Dhawan Space Centre in India on the 47th mission of the Indian Polar Satellite Launch Vehicle (PSLV-C45).
 Lithuanian smallsat company NanoAvionics built BlueWalker 1.
-The satellite decayed from orbit on 29 November 2023.
+The satellite decayed from orbit on November 29, 2023.